 Scientists are learning that the choices moms make during pregnancy not only directly affect their baby's health, they might even lead to changes in the baby's genes.
 A new field called epigenetics is looking at how nutrition and other factors in pregnancy might alter the way the baby's genes function.
 One study done in rats found that eating a poor diet during pregnancy affected a gene linked to the production of insulin in the young -- a change that scientists say could increase the offspring's risk of developing type 2 diabetes later in life.
 It's not yet clear if the same is true for people.

 So what does all this new research mean for Mom?
-It means that her contribution is to provide the healthiest possible vessel for her baby, which includes eating a balanced diet and following good habits (such as not smoking) not only while she's pregnant, but throughout her life.
+It means that their contribution is to provide the healthiest possible vessel for their baby, which includes eating a balanced diet and following good habits (such as not smoking) not only while they're pregnant, but throughout their life.

 What About Dad?